Eye pain: Causes of pain in, around, or behind your eyes and treatment options

-A stye does not require urgent attention from an eye doctor and usually can be successfully treated at home by applying warm compresses to the eyelid several times a day for a few days.
+A stye doesn't require urgent attention from an eye doctor and usually can be successfully treated at home by applying warm compresses to the eyelid several times a day for a few days.

-Blepharitis is another common (and usually not urgent) problem that can cause swollen eyelids and discomfort around the eyes.
+Blepharitis is another common problem that can cause swollen eyelids and discomfort around the eyes.

-Another common cause of pain around the eyes and eye muscle pain is overuse of the eyes when working at the computer.
+Computer vision syndrome (also called digital eye strain) also can cause pain around the eyes.
 This is not an urgent problem, and there are simple steps you can take to relieve computer eye strain.